gopher-fleece/gleece/README.md

 Gleece aims to make Go developers’ lives easier by seamlessly integrating API routes, validation, and documentation into a single cohesive workflow.

-## 🚀 Usage Example
+## 💫 Look & Feel

-Here’s a practical example of how Gleece simplifies your API development:
+Here’s a practical snippet of how Gleece simplifies your API development:

 ```go
 package api